 All spring creeks are populated exclusively by wild trout, mostly rainbows and browns though there may be a cutthroat or two as well as a few whitefish.
 These trout average 12-18 inches and are always rather fussy, which is part of their appeal.
 The spring creeks are about outwitting challenging trout that lead relatively cushy lives, for fish, and see a lot of fake flies year-round.
 As such they are probably our worst possible choices for beginners, but are excellent choices for experienced anglers who like challenges.

+Visit the rates page for pricing information.
 You have two choices in booking a day on the creeks.
 You can book your trip with the creek first, then book your guide (links to their websites are present on our links page as well as above), or we can book the spring creek reservation for you.
 Please note that deposits we make on your behalf with the creeks will generally be nonrefundable.
+Note that while we offer a half-day rate on these waters, the landowners offer no price breaks for shorter days, so half-day trips are not particularly cost-effective.

 Richard Parks is Montana Outfitter #327.
 Under his licensure, Parks' Fly Shop is licensed to operate in Yellowstone National Park, Montana waters under general regulations, and the Custer-Gallatin National Forest.
 Walter J. Wiese is Montana Outfitter #22001.
 Under his licensure, the shop is licensed to operate on the Madison and Missouri Rivers.